Finding a Top Financial Advisor in Chicago

 HighTower Advisors LLC was established in 2008.
 The firm is a wholly owned subsidiary of HighTower Holding, LLC.

-HighTower is a licensed general insurance broker and agency and has relationships to registered broker-dealers, HighTower Securities, LLC and RDM Services, Inc. The firms may benefit financially from one another.
+HighTower is a licensed general insurance broker and agency and has relationships to registered broker-dealers.
+The firms may benefit financially from one another.

 The capital partners, however, do not have a direct involvement with the firm’s investment management.
 Instead, the firm has an open source and multi-custodial structure that allows it to employ a variety of resources and options and, according to HighTower, offer more competitive pricing for its clients.